feup-infolab-rdm/ckan-chameleon-css/README.md

 - Stylus will compile the .styl into css
 - Upload your css into the css installation
   - You can also open the `test/Welcome - CKAN.html` file to preview how a home page of CKAN would look with your new CSS  ;-)
-- Edit the admin.py file, adding an entry to your custom CSS (or replace it with the one in this git repo
+- Edit the admin.py file, adding an entry to your custom CSS The file is located at `/home/ckan/src/ckan/ckan/controllers/admin.py` if your installation user was  `ckan`
 - Select the custom CSS in the CKAN admin panel
 - Reload and you are done!